appvoid/grafito/README.md

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.
 The techniques used are One-Shot, Few-Shot and Transfer Learning.
 Future iterations will adopt a mixture of Few-Shot and MultiModal Intent Classification.

 ### Edits
-*Edit 03/14/2023: Basically what was made with today's debut of GPT-4 but the model actually recognizing when to use multimodality.*<br>
+*Edit 03/14/2023: The goal of this project is similar to what was made with today's debut of GPT-4 but the model actually recognizing when to use multimodality.*<br>
 *Edit 03/20/2023: The codename for diamond-004 changed to emerald-003.*

 ### Models in current evaluation